ihraihan/Weight-Gain-App-for-Women/Privacy-Policy.md

 **Privacy Policy**

-IH Raihan built the Weight Gain App for Women as a Free app.
-This SERVICE is provided by IH Raihan at no cost and is intended for use as is.
+FitnessFit built the Weight Gain App for Women app as an Ad Supported app.
+This SERVICE is provided by FitnessFit at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.